jump-dev/JuMP.jl/doc/nlp.rst

     mysquare(x) = x^2
     myf(x,y) = (x-1)^2+(y-2)^2

-    JuMP.register(:myf, 2, myf, autodiff=true)
-    JuMP.register(:mysquare, 1, mysquare, autodiff=true)

     m = Model()

+    JuMP.register(m, :myf, 2, myf, autodiff=true)
+    JuMP.register(m, :mysquare, 1, mysquare, autodiff=true)

     @variable(m, x[1:2] >= 0.5)
     @NLobjective(m, Min, myf(x[1],mysquare(x[2])))

 The above code creates a JuMP model with the objective function ``(x[1]-1)^2 + (x[2]^2-2)^2``.
-The first argument to ``JuMP.register`` is a Julia symbol object which registers the name of the user-defined function in JuMP expressions; the JuMP name need not be the same as the name of the corresponding Julia method.
-The second argument specifies how many arguments the function takes.
-The third argument is the name of the Julia method which computes the function, and ``autodiff=true`` instructs JuMP to compute exact gradients automatically.
+The first argument to ``JuMP.register`` the model for which the functions are registered.
+The second argument is a Julia symbol object which serves as the name of the user-defined function in JuMP expressions; the JuMP name need not be the same as the name of the corresponding Julia method.
+The third argument specifies how many arguments the function takes.
+The fourth argument is the name of the Julia method which computes the function, and ``autodiff=true`` instructs JuMP to compute exact gradients automatically.

 .. note::
     All arguments to user-defined functions are scalars, not vectors.
 To define a function which takes a large number of arguments, you may use the splatting syntax ``f(x...) = ...``.

 Forward-mode automatic differentiation as implemented by ForwardDiff.jl has a computational cost that scales linearly with the number of input dimensions.
 As such, it is not the most efficient way to compute gradients of user-defined functions if the number of input arguments is large.
 In this case, users may want to provide their own routines for evaluating gradients.
 The more general syntax for ``JuMP.register`` which accepts user-provided derivative evaluation routines is::

-    JuMP.register(s::Symbol, dimension::Integer, f::Function, ∇f::Function, ∇²f::Function)
+    JuMP.register(m::Model, s::Symbol, dimension::Integer, f::Function, ∇f::Function, ∇²f::Function)

 The input differs for functions which take a single input argument and functions which take more than one.
 For univariate functions, the derivative evaluation routines should return a number which represents the first and second-order derivatives respectively.
 For multivariate functions, the derivative evaluation routines will be passed a gradient vector which they must explicitly fill.
 Second-order derivatives of multivariate functions are not currently supported; this argument should be omitted.
 The following example sets up the same optimization problem as before, but now we explicitly provide evaluation routines for the user-defined functions::